Accessibility

 Family Days

 Family Days are the perfect opportunity to bring children of any age to the theatre as we do not admit children under the age of 6 to any other performances.
-The Village will open at 12:30pm, and we offer an array of family-friendly activities such as facepainting, storytelling and more.
-We embrace a more relaxed approach to the performance on Family Days: audience members who need to move, make noise or exit/enter the theatre are welcome to do so.
-Contact the Box Office by phone at 604-739-0559 or by email at boxoffice@bardonthebeach.org to receive special Family Day pricing for children five (5) years old and younger.
+Note: these are regular performances, not adaptations for children.
+The Village will open at 12:30pm, and we offer an array of family-friendly activities.
+We embrace a more less-formal approach to the performance on Family Days: audience members who need to move, make noise or exit/enter the theatre are welcome to do so.
+Contact the Box Office by phone at 604-739-0559 or by email at [email protected] to receive special Family Day pricing for children five (5) years old and younger.

 Bard Fireworks